kd365/mem0_deployment_lab/docs/instructors/lab_guide.md

 ### Discussion Questions

 1. What challenges did you face during deployment?
-2. How would you modify this for production use?
+2. How to make this more engaging for the students?
 3. What other use cases could benefit from vector databases?
 4. What security improvements would you add?